tarikbayer/college-assignments-2020-21/Java/README.md

   * Assignment-2
     - A program that allows user to create stacks in desired length and use POP, PUSH, PRINT methods on the stack.
   * Assignment-3 includes three classes to work with Sets and Subclasses.
+  * Assignment-4 includes three classes that work with Generics and Interfaces